tqdv/uweh/README.md

 ### TODO

 - Display a warning message if the user selects a file that will be rejected (in addition to the red outline around the input field).
+- Rewrite config template to have better documentation

 ### Caveats